 First, a little history behind Juneteenth.

 In 1863, President Lincoln signed the Emancipation Proclamation that declared all "persons held as slaves" within the rebellious Confederate states "henceforward shall be free."

 Ready to learn something that may have gone missing from your textbooks?
 While this was a monumental feat for Black people (the Proclamation meant freedom for over 3 million slaves), emancipation didn't apply to all slaves.
 It only applied to places under Confederate control and not to slave-holding border states or rebel areas under Union control.

 Furthermore, the Texas Constitution of 1836 granted additional protection to slaveholders while further limiting the rights of slaves.
 With very little Union presence, many slave owners decided to move to Texas with their slaves, thus allowing slavery to continue.

 However, on June 19, 1865, U.S. Army Officer and Union Major General, Gordon Granger arrived in Galveston, Texas announcing that all slaves were officially free - a change that impacted 250,000 Black lives forever.

 Why We Celebrate Juneteenth (and Why You Should, Too)

-Juneteenth, short for "June 19", commemorates the end of legal slavery in America.
-It symbolizes the strength and resilience of Black Americans and deserves to be (federally) recognized as the day when all Americans were liberated.
-This holiday is not only tied to Black history, it's directly woven into the thread of American history.
-In the wake of today's civil unrest and heightened racial tensions, Juneteenth, also known as Freedom Day, Emancipation Day, or Jubliee Day, has naturally gained a bigger, even global spotlight—and befittingly so.
+Juneteenth, short for "June 19," commemorates the end of legal slavery in America and symbolizes the strength and resilience of Black Americans.
+And on June 15, 2021, the Senate passed a bill to make it a federal holiday - finally. .
+(FYI - legislation now has to go through the House of Representatives, so finger's crossed!)
+This celebration is not only tied to Black history, it's directly woven into the thread of American history.
+In the wake of today's civil unrest and heightened racial tensions, Juneteenth, also known as Freedom Day, Emancipation Day, or Jubliee Day, has naturally gained a bigger, even global spotlight - and befittingly so.